jovezhong/timeplus-enterprise-for-kubesphere/charts/timeplus-enterprise/README.md

 "timeplusd@t+"
 </pre>
 </td>
-			<td>The admin username is hardcoded to be `proton`.
-Timeplus appserver will use this username and password to connect to timeplusd to perform some administration operations such as user management.
-You are NOT able to use login Timeplus web.
-Please use the `additionalUsers` below.</td>
+			<td>Timeplus appserver will use this username and password to connect to timeplusd to perform some administration operations such as user management.</td>
 		</tr>
 		<tr>
 			<td>timeplusd.enabled</td>